leandrocp/mdex/guides/streaming.md

 end)
 ```

 MDEx attaches each plugin once when Stream enumeration starts.
-Extension,
+Extension and
-parse, and render options set by `attach/2` apply to every parse.
-Plugin
+parse options set by `attach/2` apply to every parse.
+Render options set by
-pipeline steps then run on every emitted document, including updates with a
+`attach/2` apply when each emitted document is rendered.
+Plugin pipeline steps
-repeated id.
+then run on every emitted document, including updates with a repeated id.

 Each run starts from the prepared plugin configuration.
 Changes that a plugin
 makes to one emitted document are not carried into the next update.